ChiaoteNi/visionOS-demonstrations/README.md

 - This project is designed as a demonstration with the purpose of showcasing a diverse range of features and APIs related to app development for VisionOS
 - The content is organized into several distinct parts, each focusing on different aspects.
   The series will be released incrementally after several iOS@Taipei meetup events.
-- As of now, the project has progressed to Part II.
+- As of now, the project has progressed to Part III.

 ### Part I:
   - There's a Notes.md file that includes the introductions regards to developing the app for the visionOS.